phoe/damn-fast-priority-queue/README.md

 * The queue is unbounded.
   * The queue's storage automatically expands (which reallocates the queue storage).
   * The queue's storage can be manually trimmed (which reallocates the queue storage).
-* The queue does not preserve FIFO order for elements with the same priority.
 * The queue is **not** thread-safe.
 * The queue is **not** reentrant.